Developing the next generation of leaders

 I am a Second year neuroscience student at UCL and second year Laidlaw Scholar.
 This experience has made me more certain than ever that I want to be an academic.

-LAIDLAW UNDERGRADUATE RESEARCH AND LEADERSHIP SCHOLARSHIP PROGRAMME
+LAIDLAW SCHOLARS UNDERGRADUATE LEADERSHIP AND RESEARCH PROGRAMME

 There are four core components to the programme: